savely-krasovsky/antizapret-sing-box/README.md

 ## Example

-Below is the example of configuration using WireGuard outbound (you can easily switch it to Shadowsocks or everything else sing-box supports) and AgGuard Home DNS.
+Below is the example of configuration using WireGuard outbound (you can easily switch it to Shadowsocks or everything else sing-box supports) and encrypted AdGuard DNS (which will work over WireGuard to block ads and trackers while connected).

 ```json
 {